intmus/inttheory/_02-int-scales-keys/b1-modesandpentatonics.md

 ### Conclusion

 When first studying the modes, most students consider modes a simple extension of their major scale--i.e. "Phrygian mode is a major scale starting on the third scale degree"--even though, as mentioned above, the primary six modes (Ionian through Aeolian) predate the major scale.
-Relating the modes to the major scale is a good way to memorize their construction, because major scales are widely taught as the foundation of Western music.
+Relating the modes to the relative major scale is a good start to memorizing their construction, but it limits your ability to quickly create the mode.
 Eventually, you should strive to be able to recall each mode as its own entity, so that you can begin hearing the intricacies of how the mode functions musically, rather than hearing it as a derivation of the major scale.

 Modes from C Ionian | ^1 | ^2 | ^3 | ^4 | ^5 | ^6 | ^7
  --- | --- | --- | --- | --- | --- | --- | ---